hashicorp/terraform-website/content/source/docs/extend/best-practices/depending-on-providers.html.md

 ### Using the RPC Protocol

-For projects that actually want to drive the provider, using the [gRPC protocol](https://github.com/hashicorp/terraform/tree/master/docs/plugin-protocol) and using the RPC calls the protocol supplies is a supported option.
+For projects that actually want to drive the provider, the supported option is to use the [gRPC protocol](https://github.com/hashicorp/terraform/tree/master/docs/plugin-protocol) and using the RPC calls the protocol supplies is a supported option.
 This protocol is the same protocol that drives Terraform's CLI interface, and it is versioned using a protocol version.
 It changes relatively infrequently.